 output:

-Note: Option ‘ls -t’ will list out all the recently modified files and folder at first.
-In the above example you can see a folder named ‘linuxteck’ and a file named ‘test’ are listed at the first place.
+Note: Option 'ls -t' will list out all the recently modified files and folders first.
+In the above example you can see a folder named 'linuxteck' and a file named 'test' are listed in the first place.
 These two files are the newly created ones.

-12. How to list the size of the files in human-readable format?
+12. How to list the size of the files in a human-readable format?

 # ls -lh